Adam Sandler: 1995–2014: Commercial success

-2007–2016: Later success and final theatrical films

 Sandler starred alongside friend Kevin James in the film I Now Pronounce You Chuck and Larry (2007), and headlined You Don't Mess with the Zohan (2008).
 The latter was written by Sandler, Judd Apatow, and Robert Smigel, and directed by Dennis Dugan.
 That same year, Sandler starred along with Keri Russell and English comedian Russell Brand in Adam Shankman's children's fantasy film Bedtime Stories (2008), as a stressed hotel maintenance worker whose bedtime stories he reads to his niece and nephew begin to come true.
 It marked Sandler's first family film and first film under the Disney banner.

 In 2009, Sandler starred in Apatow's third directorial feature, Funny People, a comedy drama about a famous comedian (Sandler) with a terminal illness.
 The film was released on July 31, 2009.
 After its release, Funny People and Punch-Drunk Love were cited in the June 2010 announcement that Sandler was one of 135 people (including 20 actors) invited to join the Academy of Motion Picture Arts and Sciences.

-In 2010, Sandler appeared in Grown Ups, alongside Kevin James, Chris Rock, Rob Schneider, and David Spade.
+In 2010, Sandler appeared in Grown Ups, alongside Kevin James, Chris Rock, Rob Schneider, David Spade, Salma Hayek, Maria Bello, and Maya Rudolph.
 Sandler and Dickie Roberts scribe Fred Wolf wrote the script and Dennis Dugan directed.
 Sandler's later comedy films, including Grown Ups and Grown Ups 2, received largely negative reviews.
 Reviewing the latter, critic Mark Olsen of the Los Angeles Times remarked that Sandler had become the antithesis of Judd Apatow; he was instead "the white Tyler Perry: smart enough to know better, savvy enough to do it anyway, lazy enough not to care."
 The next year, Sandler starred with Jennifer Aniston in the romantic comedy film Just Go with It.
 He also voiced a capuchin monkey in Kevin James's Zookeeper, released on July 8, 2011.
 In 2012, he starred in That's My Boy, as a man who fathered a son (Andy Samberg) with his teacher (Eva Amurri) in high school.
-In 2013, he guest starred in the Disney Channel Original Series Jessie as himself in the episode "Punched Dumped Love."
+In 2013, he guest starred in the Disney Channel Original Series Jessie as himself in the episode "Punched Dumped Love".
 He and Jessie star Cameron Boyce had worked together in Grown Ups and Grown Ups 2; Sandler's 2020 film Hubie Halloween was dedicated to Boyce's memory.
-Sandler next reunited with Drew Barrymore in the Warner Bros. romantic comedy Blended, which was filmed in South Africa and released on May 23, 2014.
+Sandler next reunited with Drew Barrymore for a third time in the Warner Bros. romantic comedy Blended, which was filmed in South Africa and released on May 23, 2014.

+2014–present: Final theatrical films and switch to Netflix

 In October 2014, Netflix announced a four-movie deal with Sandler and Happy Madison Productions.
 Also that year, Sandler co-starred in the drama film Men, Women & Children, directed by Jason Reitman.
 He was considered for the voice of Rocket Raccoon in Marvel's Guardians of the Galaxy but Bradley Cooper was cast instead.

 In 2015, Sandler released his last theatrical film, Pixels, based on French director Patrick Jean's 2010 short film of the same name, before transitioning into a distribution deal with Netflix.